joeywu63/financial_planner/deliverables/iteration-02.plan.md

  * Order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

+For this iteration, we aim to deliver a basic version of our product with the core functionality completed and usable by both groups of our intended users (med school applicants and our partners at the Faculty of Medicine).
+Applicants will be able to navigate through a financial planner divided into three sections, view and select from a list of costs for each section, and see the summation of costs as they navigate through the planner.
+Admins (our partners) will be able to edit the name and cost associated with each option at will, as well as adding and deleting options.

+As we aim to work on the core functionality and deliver a basic, usable version of the product, styling of the product will not be included as part of this iteration.

+Below is the list of tasks we intend to complete for this iteration, ordered by importance:

+- Import cost data provided by our partners into Firestore
+- Be able to retrieve each cost item from our database
+- Be able to display it on a webpage organized by cost type (MCAT, Application, Interview)
+- Be able to display the sum of costs of selected options dynamically
+- Creating an interface allowing admins to add, delete and update individual expenses
+- Creating a login (authentication) system
+- Creating an account registration system
+- Be able to display a breakdown of costs by type, with net cost at the end

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.